EvanNikaloasTheFirst/MyBugTracker/README.md

-# 📈 BugTrack
+# 📈 BugTracker

 ### *(Note the actual development is stored on a different repository)
-Welcome to BugTrack! 🚀
+Welcome to BugTracker! 🚀

 This is a comprehensive tool designed to help you manage, track, and progress both personal and client projects effectively.